Don’t dream it. Be it …

 Listed below are just a few types of engineering:

-Mechanical Engineers – You’ll research, design, develop, build, and test mechanical and thermal sensors and devices, including tools, engines, and machines.
+Mechanical Engineering – You’ll research, design, develop, build, and test mechanical and thermal sensors and devices, including tools, engines, and machines.

-Civil Engineers – As a civil engineer you’ll design, build, supervise, operate, and maintain construction projects and systems such as roads, buildings, railways, sewage treatments etc.
+Civil Engineering – As a civil engineer you’ll design, build, supervise, operate, and maintain construction projects and systems such as roads, buildings, railways, sewage treatments etc.

 Manufacturing Engineering – Manufacturing engineers work in a wide range of industries, including oil, food and drinks, plastics, and pharmaceuticals.